 Inventories include maps and sourced spatial data on the following resources and information: ecological estuarine data using the Coastal Marine and Ecological Classification Standard (CMECS), port facilities and tide gates, current estuary planning extent, historical estuarine boundaries and vegetation, head of tide, sea level rise projections, landward migration zone projections, and restoration sites.
 The information contained in the management unit descriptions and resource capability assessments is based on factual base material drawn from these comprehensive resource inventories.
-The rationale for permitted use decisions and management classifications is contained in these brief factual base summaries; for detailed resource information and a bibliography of documents included in the inventory, the XYZ section/document should be consulted.
+The rationale for permitted use decisions and management classifications is contained in these brief factual base summaries; for detailed resource information and a bibliography of documents included in the inventory, the Xyz.section/document-Yaquina Bay Estuary Goal 16 Resource Inventory Bibliography, dated July 15, 2024, should be consulted.